 Richard Ayoade is better known as an actor and a comedian.
 Ayoade first gained some attention with the short-lived tv series Garth Marenghi’s Darkplace (2004), a spoof mock-up of a supposedly lost 1980s horror tv series, which he wrote, directed and starred in.
 This proved a flop but Ayoade went onto play a recurring character in the cultish tv series The Mighty Boosh (2003-7) and then as one of the leads in The IT Crowd (2006-13).
 He directed music videos for a number of bands and was brought to the US to make an acting appearance in the flop alien invasion comedy The Watch (2012).
 More significantly, Ayoade made his theatrical debut as a director with the Coming of Age story Submarine (2010).
 The Double was his second film as director.

 The Double is a venture into the doppelganger theme that has a long and respectable lineage on screens.
-See films such as the adaptation of Edgar Allan Poe’s William Wilson in Tales of Mystery and Imagination/Spirits of the Dead (1968) and other works like The Man Who Haunted Himself (1970), The Other (1972), Doppelganger (1992), The Dark Half (1993), Gemini (1999) and The Tiger’s Tail (2006).
+See films such as the adaptation of Edgar Allan Poe’s William Wilson in Tales of Mystery and Imagination/Spirits of the Dead (1968) and other works like The Man Who Haunted Himself (1970), The Other (1972), Doppelganger (1992), The Dark Half (1993), Gemini (1999), The Tiger’s Tail (2006), Cam (2018) and Us (2019).
 Indeed, The Double premiered at the very same Toronto International Film Festival as Denis Villeneuve’s Enemy (2013), which featured a not dissimilar plot with Jake Gyllenhaal encountering a double of himself, while around the same time there was also Another Me (2013) with English schoolgirl Sophie Turner encountering a double of herself and The One I Love (2014) where husband and wife Mark Duplass and Elisabeth Moss encounter idealised versions of themselves.